 Kimuria has an analysis other than the "public health care cost position" and has submitted the results of a company analysis that includes productivity losses ( Table 9 ).
 In accordance with the Analytical Guidelines, 2nd Edition, the analysis including productivity losses was not used to adjust prices, but the results of the analysis were such that the cost savings described with respect to productivity would be reduced.
 Kimuria had a significant impact on costs related to productivity losses because treatment allows for almost complete reintegration into society.

-Table 9 Results of Japanese company analysis of Kimria's cost-effectiveness analysis
+Table 9 Results of Kimria's cost-effectiveness analysis of Japanese companies

 Table.9 Results of Kimria's analysis of Japanese companies in its cost-effectiveness analysis